Work with us

 Every one of our members of staff plays a crucial role in making Scotland safer.

-Whether it’s our front line firefighters, accountants, fire prevention staff who work with people in their communities every day, or any other one of the wide variety of roles that make up the Scottish Fire and Rescue Service, you can be certain that we are working hard to ensure people in Scotland are as safe as possible.
+Whether it’s our front line firefighters, accountants, fire prevention staff who work with people in their communities every day, or any other one of the wide variety of roles that make up the Service, you can be certain that we are working hard to ensure people in Scotland are as safe as possible.

-Working for the Scottish Fire and Rescue Service is a rewarding experience.
+Working for us is a rewarding experience.
 Whilst we offer a very competitive salary and benefits package, excellent training, development and opportunities to progress your career, many of the people who work for us say that the biggest benefit they get, is the job itself - playing your own part in an organisation that saves lives.

 We also believe in nurturing talent and developing future leaders and for that we need people with the determination and enthusiasm to succeed.
 As a member of our staff you will be encouraged to follow a Personal Development Plan to progress your career against recognised goals.